AdobeDocs/workfront.en/help/administration-and-setup/manage-workfront/emails/event-notifications-available-in-wf.md

   <tr>
    <td> <p>User</p> </td>
    <td> <p>New User to User</p> </td>
-   <td> <p>When a new user is created in <span>Workfront</span>, email the user.</p> <p>After the new user is created, the user receives an email invitation, notifying them that a <span>Workfront</span> account has been created and prompting them to set their password.</p> <p>When creating a new user, users can select the option "Send an invite email to this person" (as described in <a href="../../../administration-and-setup/add-users/create-and-manage-users/add-users.md" class="MCXref xref">Add users</a><span style="font-weight: 400;">).
+   <td> <p>When a new user is created in Workfront, email the user.</p> <p>After the new user is created, the user receives an email invitation, notifying them that a Workfront account has been created and prompting them to set their password.</p> <p>When creating a new user, users can select the option "Send an invite email to this person" (as described in <a href="../../../administration-and-setup/add-users/create-and-manage-users/add-users.md" class="MCXref xref">Add users</a><span style="font-weight: 400;">).
 However, when the "New User to User" option is enabled globally, all new users receive the email invitation regardless of whether the 'Send an invite email to this person' option is selected.</span></p> </td>
    <td> Inactive </td>
   </tr>
   <tr>